Kale: one of the famous-est of superfoods!

 It’s really up to you – just make sure it’s less than four and half cups a day!
-A cup of kale, or five or six leaves is a good amount to add to a juice recipe.
-It’s the portion I recommend in the recipe below.
+A cup of kale, or five or six leaves is a good amount to add to a kale juice recipe.
+It’s the portion I recommend in the green juice recipe below.

 If you’d prefer a strong-tasting kale juice, then try doubling up the amount.
 If you’re juicing kale for the first time though, I’d recommend tasting small amounts first before jumping in with too much!
 It’s an intense flavor and not as palatable as juices like celery juice or watermelon juice.
 Leafy greens take a while to get used to if you’re a newbie to juicing but stick with it!

 How Much Kale Juice Can You Drink A Day?

 I’d say that a big glass (about 16oz) of green juice a day is plenty.
 And when I say green juice, I mean a juice that’s a mix of fruit juices and vegetable juices, not just a glass of kale juice.
 Your green juice should also contain watery ingredients like celery juice or carrot juice too.

 When it comes to your kale, you should add about one or two cups in your green juice.
 You could probably drink more than that, but I think it would be more beneficial to consume a combination of fruits and vegetables, rather than only kale.
 I’d also recommend getting your daily fruits and veggies in both juice and solid form too.
 Besides, there is no need to drink kale juice every day.